Project-Based Learning (PBL) Pathway

-For students who solve through inquiry and learn by doing.
+PBL Pathway: for students who solve through inquiry and learn by doing

 This program is part of a successful network of almost 200 project-based learning schools globally.
 Students engage in internships and multi-disciplinary projects based on their interests.
 They graduate with a Samohi diploma and real-world experience prepared to thrive in college and career.